xstreck1/Celestoids/Readme.md

 Celestoids are an OUYA game, published on OUYA store.

 It is a silly, fun-to-fail party multiplayer racer with quirky physics.
+Reqires a gamepad for each player.

+This is a Unity3Dv4 project.

 Copyright (C) 2013-2014 - Adam Streck
 Software under GNU GPL v3